A Spiritual Guide and Consultant to Women

-Hawaiian Cultural Consultant and Instructor through the Hawaiian Culture Awareness Education Program
+Hawaiian Cultural Instructor and Storyteller through the Hawaiian Culture Awareness Education Program

 An Artist-in-Resident through the SC Arts Commission